luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 6. **Update creation forms:**

-    - Update `NewAnimal.tsx` to set `organization_id` from user's profile
+    - `NewAnimal.tsx` already updated in M4.2 to set `organization_id` from user's profile
-    - Organization_id will be set automatically via DEFAULT, but explicitly setting it from user's profile is clearer
-    - Update any other creation forms similarly
+    - Update any other creation forms (animal_groups, etc.) similarly when implemented

 7. **Test:**
     - Verify existing users can still see their animals (all in default org)